ssakhash/Forest-Fire-Detection-using-CNNs/README.md

 ## Customization

-You can customize the model architecture, training parameters, and dataset split ratios by modifying the ForestFireDetector class instantiation and its method calls in the forest_fire_detector.py script.
+You can customize the model architecture, training parameters, and dataset split ratios by modifying the forest_fire_detector.py script.
 For example, you can change the model type, number of classes, learning rate, and batch size as needed.

 ## License
 This project is licensed under the [MIT License](LICENSE).